soundpress/RulesOfNYC/docs/c13/index.rst

 *§ 20-08 Responsibility of Those on Preference and/or Waiting List to Notify the Department of Change of Address.* ::

 The names of persons selected for a position on a preference and/or waiting list created pursuant to these rules shall be entered on this list with their address of record as known to the Department through mobile food vendor license records.
 Thereafter, it shall be the responsibility of each person placed on a preference and/or waiting list to provide written notification to the Department of any change of address.
 The Department shall provide written confirmation of its receipt of such address change notification.
 The failure to provide change of address information or, when requested, proof of the Department's confirmation of receipt of such written notification, may result in the loss of a person's preference and/or waiting list position and such person's eligibility to apply for a mobile food unit permit issued pursuant to § 17-307(b)(3) of the Administrative Code.
-Such person shall be deemed to have abandoned his or her place on the preference and/or waiting list and will not be reinstated to the list unless such person participates in the process of list establishment pursuant to § 20-03 through 20-06.
+Such person shall be deemed to have abandoned his or her place on the preference and/or waiting list and will not be reinstated to the list unless such person participates in the process of list establishment pursuant to 24 RCNY §§ 20-03 through 20-06.
 The Department's written confirmation of its receipt of a change of address notification shall constitute proof that such notification was provided to the Department.